brcnitk/DDS-Mini-Project-24-25/Repo-Sample/README.md

 <details>
   <summary>Detail</summary>

-  > Explain the working of your model with the help of a functional table (compulsory) followed by the flowchart.
+  > Explain how your model works with the help of a functional table (compulsory) followed by the flowchart.
 </details>

 <!-- Fourth Section -->